austinbrian/austinbrian.github.io/_posts/2017-04-03-ncaa_overfitting.md

 author: "Brian Austin"
 meta: "ncaa, basketball, UNC"
 ---
-I've been thinking a lot about overfitting lately, and I've also been thinking about the NCAA tournament.
 I have a very simple model for about a quarter of my NCAA bracket predictions: if UNC, move to next round.

 This year, that model has worked pretty well.